-A linen tablecloth lends an instant sense of occasion, we've used a muted earthy tone to set the groundwork for our table.
-If budget is an issue, consider buying heavy cotton or linen by the yard or roll — it's generally less expensive to buy by the meter, and the unfinished edges lend to the rustic elements of the table setting.
+A linen tablecloth lends an instant sense of occasion.
+We've used a muted earthy tone to set the groundwork for our table.
+If budget is an issue, consider buying heavy cotton or linen by the yard or roll — it's generally less expensive to buy by the meter, and the unfinished edges contribute to the rustic elements of the table setting.
 We like the slightly organic look of creased fabric for this type of settling, so put the iron away — think natural rather than polished.

 Take a few branches of fresh foliage and casually place them along the center of the table to create a natural runner.
 You can usually buy spruce or eucalyptus at your local florist.
 (Or, if you're lucky, forage some from your garden.)

 We like to use an eclectic mix of tableware in complementary colors to create an informal feel.
-In a nod to classic Scandinavian style, we've opted for a monochrome palette.
+In a nod to classic Scandinavian style, we've opted for a monochromatic palette.
 If you're using white plates, consider adding some darker accents in the form of small bowls or side plates.
-Gray or black napkins make a striking impact, while gold colored cutlery adds a touch of festive luxury.
+Gray or black napkins make a striking impact, while gold-colored cutlery and napkin rings add a touch of festive luxury.

 Nothing creates an instant sense of intimacy and atmosphere like candlelight — it's the key to a cozy feeling around the table.
 For visual interest and added warmth, mix tapered candles with smaller votives or pillar candles across the table.

 When you're setting out your candles, use candlesticks of varying heights to break up the symmetry.
 This takes your eyes on a journey along the table.

 If your candle holders are all the same height, break or cut some of your tapered candles in half before lighting them to fake the effect of varying height.

 Make the Centerpiece Asymmetrical